Taylor Swift named 'most influential' person on Twitter in 2018

 Taylor Swift is the most influential person on Twitter this year, despite only tweeting 13 times.

-Social media analysis company Brandwatch released its annual list of the top 10 most influential women and top 10 most influential men on Twitter, and with an "influencer score" of 98 points out of a possible 100, Swift is the outright winner.
+Social media analysis company Brandwatch released on Wednesday its annual lists of the top 10 most influential women and top 10 most influential men on Twitter.
+With an "influencer score" of 98 points out of a possible 100, Swift is the outright winner.

-Topping the list of most influential men, and playing second fiddle to Swift, is former member of One Direction band member turned solo artist Liam Payne with 97 points.
-Payne was closely followed by Donald Trump, Katy Perry, Kim Kardashian West and Demi Lovato, all of whom scored 96 points.
+Topping the list of most influential men -- and playing second fiddle to Swift -- is Liam Payne.
+The former One Direction band member turned solo artist scored 97 points.
+Payne was followed by President Donald Trump, singer Katy Perry, celeb Kim Kardashian West and singer Demi Lovato, all of whom scored 96 points.

-The list was compiled based on a range of Twitter metrics, but the methodology primarily focused on how much genuine engagement the individual accounts were creating.
-"While lots of followers, retweets and replies will help, the more influential the people they engage with, the better the score," said Gemma Joyce, a data journalist for Brandwatch in a blog post.
+The scores are based on a range of Twitter metrics, but the methodology mostly focused on how much genuine engagement the individual accounts created.

+"While lots of followers, retweets and replies will help, the more influential the people they engage with, the better the score," Gemma Joyce, a data journalist for Brandwatch, said in a blog post about the lists.

+Despite being considered "influential," some of the celebrities on the list don't even seem that into Twitter.

 It just goes to show that if you want to be influential on Twitter, less can be more.
 It probably also helps to be famous (musicians in particular dominated both lists).
-Here are the top five Twitter users in each category, with the top 10 available at Brandwatch.
+Here are the top five users in each category:

 Top 5 most influential women on Twitter in 2018